How to recover a business debt

 The right strategy from here will depend on the defendant’s response and your individual circumstances – no two debt claims are ever the same.

-For example, if you’re owed less than £10,000, the debt will be treated as a ‘small claim’, which means you’ll have to pay most of your own legal costs, even if you win.
+For example, if you are owed less than £10,000, the debt will be treated as a ‘small claim’, which means you will have to pay most of your own legal costs, even if you win.
 If the debt is over this amount, you might stand a chance of recovering your legal fees from the debtor on top of the debt.

-It’s when facing questions like these that having an experienced debt solicitor on your side can really help – they’ll be able to provide you with tactical recommendations as well as legal advice.”
+It is usually when faced with questions like these that having an experienced debt solicitor on your side can really help – they will be able to provide you with tactical recommendations as well as legal advice.”